j-polden/opendetection/README.md

     git clone https://github.com/krips89/opendetection.git
     mkdir build; cd build

-Before we configure the configure the buildfiles, we must add in the required svm files, as directed by the [official documentation].
+Before we configure the buildfiles, we must add in the required svm files, as directed by the [official documentation].
 Download the SVM source files from [here], and unpack them into:

 	opendetection/3rdparty/svmlight/